 As we briefly mentioned above you are dealing with a false warning or a downright scam.
 You may encounter different variants of the Apple Security Warning/Alert Virus.
 One might “simply” implore you to clink on it as shown on the picture above.
 You should definitely not do that as this is not a legitimate warning and if you indeed “begin the repair process” you will be essentially giving your permission for more malicious content to be downloaded and installed on your computer.
 This is a typical Adware ruse.
 You might also encounter a different type of Apple virus alerts – “Warning, Virus has been injected into your device”, “Critical Security Warning”, “System Security at Risk” or something similar.
 Very often there will be a phone number posted inside the security warning and encouragement that you should call this “support line”.
 You should definitely not do that, Apple support would never use this type of virus alerts.
 Under no circumstances should you call the phone numbers and the absolutely worst thing you could possible do if you call the number is to grant remote access permission to the so called “technicians”.
 The scam warnings might appear quite real, even including your personal IP address and the specific icon of the browser you are currently using, but do not be fooled by this.

-Why is it that you receive the Apple Security Warning/Alert Virus messages on Mac?
+Why is it that you receive the Apple Security Warning/Alert messages?

 There are a number of possible reasons why you have Adware on your computer.
 We are going to list the most common ones and there is a high chance you were infected in a similar way.